Ravio1i/notion-gcal-sync/README.md

 ### Credentials for Google Calendar

-The following is a summary of [this](https://developers.google.com/workspace/guides/create-credentials) and will get you the credentials for authenticating against your google calendar.
+The following is a summary of [this](https://developers.google.com/workspace/guides/create-credentials) and will get you the credentials for authenticating against your Google calendar.

 1. New Project and call it something e.g `notion`.
 (Note: Make sure to select the newly created project)
 2. Navigate to the [API Library](https://console.cloud.google.com/apis/).